ans-group/docs.ukfast.co.uk/source/monitoring/DPACK/Windows.md

 ![Win-DPACK-Capture](files/Windows/Win_DPACK_Capture.PNG)

-## Running an extended 7-day DPACK:
+## Running an extended DPACK:

-**This section explains how to run a extended DPACK which allows a collection of up to 7-days.**
+**This section explains how to run an extended DPACK which allows a collection of up to 7-days.**

 1) First create a folder and put the DellPack.exe in as it will create quite a few files when first started:

 ![Win-DPACK-Folder](files/Windows/Win_DPACK_Folder.PNG)

-2) Navigate to the folder location in CMD or Powershell and enter the following command:
+2) Navigate to the folder location in CMD or Powershell and run the command "DellPack.exe /extended":

 ![Win-Extended-CMD](files/Windows/Windows_Extended/Win_DPACK_CMD.PNG)